rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 * `exclusive_scan` and `transform_exclusive_scan`.

+These correspond to existing algorithms with the same names in the `<numeric>` header.
+Therefore, we called them "numeric range(s) algorithms."

 We also propose adding parallel and non-parallel convenience wrappers:

 * `ranges::sum` and `ranges::product` for special cases of `reduce` with addition and multiplication, respectively; and

 * `ranges::dot` for the special case of binary `transform_reduce` with transform `multiplies{}` and reduction `plus{}`.

 The following sections explain why we propose these algorithms and not others.
 This relates to other aspects of the design besides algorithm selection, such as whether to include optional projection parameters.

 # Design